-In prior years, the annual celebration of the Art Colony legacy was known as Promenade des Arts.
+The annual celebration of the Art Colony legacy is known as Promenade des Arts.
 The Promenade was conceived and executed by a group of dedicated volunteers in 2001 as a celebration of Ste.
 Genevieve's proud artistic heritage.
 The site of the original Artists' Colony was the Shaw House, now part of the Felix Valle Historic Site, and permission was obtained from the State of Missouri to hold an exhibit of works by Colony artists.
 The Sainte Genevieve Art Guild adopted the event, and each year thereafter, an exhibit featuring an artist with connection to the Colony has been held at the Shaw House.
 But the foremost goal of the event remains to educate the public about the traditions of art in Sainte Genevieve.

 The reception for the Promenade des Arts is the highlight of the event, and often includes presentations, commemorations and artistic or historic connections with the Colony and the featured artist(s).
 The very first Art Colony exhibit was held September 29, 1932, at the Shaw House, and the Promenade des Arts has always been held within a week or two of that date.